Traveller safety – the top priority

 And then, there is the ever-more critical factor of commuter confidence.
 In a world where passengers have to place their lives and trust in transport decision-makers, commuters want to know that everything has been done to keep them safe, and these measures need to be visible to the traveller.

 No crowd exists in isolation.
-They do not appear from nowhere.
+They appear from nowhere.
 They are a function of movement.
 When we look closely at how crowds form and shift, we begin to understand that it is near-impossible to pinpoint any single cause.
-For example, several external factors could cause capacity to exceed expectations.
-These could range from a change in weather to delays at a different station, or even something as unexpected as protest action or a road traffic incident.
+For example, several external factors could cause the capacity to exceed expectations.
+These could range from weather changes to delays at a different station or even something as unexpected as a protest action or a road traffic incident.

 Supporting modal shifts

 Disruptions can occur unexpectedly.
-At any given time, a train could be delayed, or arrive early, leaving extra passengers on the platform.
-Employee disruptions and sanitation issues can cause plans to deviate from expectation.
-And, even if absolutely everything within one station is running smoothly and efficiently, an upset at any other point in the network can have a knock-on effect.
+At any given time, a train could be delayed or arrive early, leaving extra passengers on the platform.
+Employee disruptions and sanitation issues can cause plans to deviate from expectations.
+And, even if absolutely everything within one station runs smoothly and efficiently, an upset at any other point in the network can have a knock-on effect.

 By implementing a system that connects to and transforms any data source – including sensors, turnstiles, ticketing and actual train schedules – into actionable insight, operators can make the right decisions for their station, network and passenger safety.

-Blending this input with historical data also proves useful to understand the impacts of unexpected events on operations.
+Blending this input with historical data also proves useful in understanding the impacts of unexpected events on operations.
 As a result, operators can plan their resourcing more effectively while distributing and managing the flow of people more efficiently.

-With a clear understanding of the impact of delays and external influences, operators can more easily predict the effects of external events and adjust plans to effectively mitigate them.
-They can offer increased levels of service, thanks to improved forecasting and resource planning.
+With a clear understanding of the impact of delays and external influences, operators can more easily predict the effects of external events and adjust plans to mitigate them effectively.
+They can offer increased service levels thanks to improved forecasting and resource planning.
 Space and safety are much easier to manage.